SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

 #### Phrase 1

-The aim of this phrase is to find research about sustainable management of chemicals and plastic thoughout their lifecycle, and about international agreements on chemical management.
+The aim of this phrase is to find research about sustainable management of chemicals and plastic thoughout their life cycle, and about international agreements on chemical management.
 The elements of the phrase are *sustainable + management + chemicals / international agreements*.

 International agreements included in the phrase are mentioned on the UN topic page for *Chemicals and waste* (<a id="chemicals">[UN Topics Chemicals and waste](#f10)</a>).